ecs160ss12019/StackOverflow/CRC_sprint1.md

 Move horizontally <br>
 Use KeyStroke to update my position<br>
 Has physical signals and fire signals<br>
+Disappear when it get shot from malware app
 <!-- Sprint2: Explode when it get shot from malware app<br> -->
 </td><td>
 Signal<br>